JakobBergG/Dataproject_GBM/README.md

 _Confusion matrix showing results from the final model on the test set_

-## Predict using ADABoost
+## Predict using AdaBoost
 The AdaBoost classifier can be seen as a more all-in-one solution to the classification problem.
 The solution we have implemented is as follows:

 When fitting an AdaBoost classifier, it calculates the (gini) importance of each feature.
-Using 5-fold cross-validation we train a new model on each of the folds we have and get the features that is most important for ADABoost in making its prediction.
-We then average the importance over all of the folds and then use the top most important features.
-By testing on how many features to include, we found that a model using 4 features performed the best, however only with an accuracy of 50% on the test set.
+Using 5-fold cross-validation we train a new model on each of the folds we have and get the features that is most important for AdaBoost in making its prediction.
+We then average the importance over all of the folds and gain the most important features.
+By testing on how many features to include, we found that a model using the 4 best features performed the best, however only with an accuracy of 50% on the test set.
 Including features: _Shape: Sphericity, glszm: Gray Level Non-Uniformity', ngtdm: Contrast, Shape: Surface-Volume Ratio_.

 <p align="center">
 <img src="readme_images/Feature_importance.png" width=50% />